emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson1.md

 # Chapter 3 Lesson 1 - Our First Smart Contract

-Hello beautiful people!
-Welcome to the glorious Chapter 3, in which we will start diving into actual Blockchain stuff.
-Before we do some blockchain stuff in our DApp, it's important to give a brief (2 lesson long) introduction to Cadence.

-Today, we will be learning the very basics of Cadence code by implementing our first Smart Contract.
-That is, how to declare a variable, how to write a function, etc.
+Welcome to Chapter 3, where we'll dive into the exciting world of Blockchain development.
+Before we start building our DApp, let's first get acquainted with Cadence, the programming language we'll be using for smart contract development.
+In this lesson, we'll learn the basics of Cadence code by creating our very first smart contract.
+We'll explore how to declare variables, write functions, and more.

 ## Our First Smart Contract